kitsook/docker-r-cluster/README.md

 Note that newer version of Rserve supports http and WebSocket protocol which makes load balancing easier.
 However, that requires appropriate clients to support the protocol.

 ### How does it work?
-The cluster wrap QAP traffic within WebSocket tunnel for load balancing.
-The tunnel accept incoming connections and route them through a nginx load balancer to Rserve nodes.
+The cluster wraps QAP traffic within WebSocket tunnel for load balancing.
+The tunnel accepts incoming connections and routes them through a nginx load balancer to upstream Rserve nodes.

-Within each RServe node, the WebSocket tunnel forwards the payload to the RServe QAP port on localhost.
+Within each RServe node, the WebSocket tunnel forwards the payload to the RServe QAP port on the localhost.

 ### Details of each service as defined in `docker-compose.yml`

 #### wstunnel (the rcloud container)
 This container is the entry point.
-It runs the WebSocker tunnel program [wstunnel](https://github.com/erebe/wstunnel) and listen for incoming traffic on port `6133`.
+It runs the WebSocker tunnel program [wstunnel](https://github.com/erebe/wstunnel) and listens for incoming traffic on port `6133`.
 The tunnel is connected to the proxy / load balancer.

 #### proxy (the load_balancer container)
 This container runs nginx as reverse proxy.
-Connections are routed to upstream Rserve nodes.
+WebSocket connections are routed to upstream Rserve nodes.

 Note that the docker file `Dockerfile-proxy` has steps to add appropriate entries of upstream nodes into nginx config file.
 To build the docker image, edit `.env` and set the variable `RSERVE_NODE_NUM` for the number of nodes.
 Then run
 ```